givemepower8/Phaser3Practices/docs/COC.md

   - Supplementary troop
 - Spells

 There is no one exact strategy can 3 star any base.
-It's based on your opponent's base then pick the most effective strategy.
+It's based on your opponent's base then choose the most effective strategy accordingly.

-Tactics

-Exchange

-### Queen charge

-Queen charge is for supporting other troops, air or ground, depending on opponent's base layout.
-If the war base does not have lots of compartments, it's a good place for queen charge.

-To perform the queen charge, level up the queen to 45+ at least.
-The idea is to use queen charge to take out one corner with eagle artillery to create the L shape, so the troops can target the remaining buildings easily.
-Possibly absorb damages from Giga tesla so to support other troops.
-Drawback of queen charge is it may be very slow to create the funnel.
-TH11 against TH12 using queen charge is not a good idea as queen is very fragile.

-At your disposal, you have queen and 5 healers, wall wrecker /stone slammer with CC troop, king, grand warden, companion troops and main troops.

 Facts about queen,